 - a.
-Private collection system sewers shall be designed in conformance with main line standards specified herein when plumbing code grade requirements of Oregon Plumbing Specialty Code Section 1106 cannot be met. - 1) A manhole is required at the connection to the City system. - A monitoring/metering manhole may be required at the property line upstream from the manhole connection at the City main (see PWDS 4.16.i). - b.
-PWDS 4.18, Sewer Service Laterals, must be used for sewer service lines in the system with the following exceptions: - 1) The minimum size sewer line upstream of the monitoring manhole structure shall be six (6) inches. - c.
+Private collection system sewers shall be designed in conformance with main line standards specified herein when plumbing code grade requirements of Oregon Plumbing Specialty Code (OPSC) Section 1106 cannot be met. - 1) A manhole is required at the connection to the City system. - 2) A monitoring/metering manhole may be required at the property line upstream from the manhole connection at the City main (see PWDS 4.16.i).
+A recorded

+- access easement & maintenance agreement with the City will be required for each such monitoring/metering manhole. - b.
+These provisions of the PWDS do not, nor are they intended to supersede the Oregon Plumbing Specialty Code (OPSC), but are intended to allow the design engineer flexibility in the design of private sewer systems where the OPC minimum slope requirements cannot be satisfied. - b.c. y con4.18, Sewer Service Laterals, must be used for sewer service lines in the system system with the following exceptions: - 1) The minimum size sewer line upstream of the monitoring manhole structure shall be six (6) inches. - e.d.
 See requirements and criteria under PWDS 4.18.a.9 relating to private sewer pump stations.